AndrikSeeger/VehicleTradingSystem_CSV/README.md

 The search of vehicles ("Fahrzeugsuche") according to given filtering and sorting parameters is possible without being logged in.
 For other actions like advertising a new car you need to create a user account and login to the system.
 There are two types of accounts: personal and professional.
 Every kind of input like the e-mail-address are checked for the correct syntax described in each input request.

 ### Vehicle search
+You can search for vehicles by filtering the technical parameters of each vehicle.
+The resulting vehicles can be sorted in different orders.

 #### Sorting

 #### Filtering

 ## Documentation